Erasmus: Legacy

 However, at times he has been viciously criticised, his works suppressed, his expertise corralled, his writings misinterpreted, his thought demonised, and his legacy marginalised.
 He was never judged and declared a heretic by the Catholic Church, during his lifetime or after: a semi-secret trial in Vallodolid Spain, in 1527 found him not to be a heretic, and he was sponsored and protected by Popes and Bishops.
 In 1531 the prestigious theology faculty of the University of Paris censured over 100 propositions they claimed were in his writings, however he denied the accuracy of the interpretations and the logic of the conclusions.

+Exhumation

+In 1928, the site of Erasmus's grave was dug up, and a body identified in the bones and examined.
+In 1974, remains were dug up in a slightly different location, accompanied by an Erasmus medal.
+Both remains have been claimed to be Erasmus'.
+However, it is possible neither is.
+The first bones were taller than expected and syphilitic; the second fitted the reported size and age but were accidentally smashed during photography.